HanChao1992/LeetCode-Algorithms-Solutions/README.md

 ## 21) Merge Two Sorted Lists (Accepted)

 Merge two sorted linked lists and return it as a new list.
 The new list should be made by splicing together the nodes of the first two lists.

+## 26) Remove Duplicates from Sorted Array (Accepted)

+Given a sorted array, remove the duplicates in place such that each element appear only once and return the new length.
+Do not allocate extra space for another array, you must do this in place with constant memory.